-The Governing Body will, in line with SEND Information Regulations, publish information on the school's website about the implementation of the school policy for pupils with SEND, the SEND Information Report.
+The Governing Board will, in line with SEND Information Regulations, publish information on the school's website about the implementation of the school policy for pupils with SEND, the SEND Information Report.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
-A member of the Governing Body is appointed to have specific oversight of the school's arrangements for SEND and disability and to ensure that the full governing body is kept informed of how the school is meeting statutory requirements.
+A member of the Governing Board is appointed to have specific oversight of the school's arrangements for SEND and disability and to ensure that the full governing board is kept informed of how the school is meeting statutory requirements.
+Mrs Suki Rai is the appointed link governor for SEND.

-The Head teacher, SENDCo and Governing Body will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as pupil premium children.
+The Head teacher, SENDCo and Governing Board will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as pupil premium children.